Check it out!

 I think you’re going to love this book!
 It’s fast-paced and upbeat (if you can call a dystopia upbeat!) and once you get the hang of all the slang it’s a quick read.
 The end is a bit of cliff-hanger though so you’ll have to wait for Book #2 for the conclusion!

+If you are a Potter fan and have nothing to do over Spring Break, I’ve got a couple ideas for you!
 Next Friday, April 15, we’ll be showing Harry Potter and the Deathly Hallows: Part 1 here at the library on our big screen at 1:00 PM!
 Everyone is welcome to attend (not just teens!) but keep in mind that it is rated PG-13 if you are bringing younger siblings or friends!

 Also, Discovery Time Square in NYC is hosting Harry Potter: The Exhibition.
 The exhibit features more than 200 authentic costumes and props from the Harry Potter films displayed in settings inspired by the films sets - including the Great Hall, Hagrid's hut and the Gryffindor common room.
 I can't wait to go!
 Check out the museum’s ad: